Financial Health and Risk Management · · 21 min read

 Best Practices for Using Controllers

 Elevating the effectiveness of controllers within an organization hinges on several key strategies.
 First and foremost, it is critical to delineate their roles and responsibilities with precision to promote a clear understanding of their duties and accountability.
-Equipping them with the necessary resources, including sophisticated financial management systems and tools, is essential for their success in executing their roles.
+Equipping them with the necessary resources, including sophisticated and tools, is essential for their success in executing their roles.

 Moreover, fostering a culture of collaboration is beneficial, creating synergy between controllers and other departments, which is instrumental in acquiring accurate financial data and comprehending the fiscal implications of various organizational activities.
 For instance, when Dunelm Group plc experienced significant growth, they understood the importance of adapting their organizational structure and software architecture to reflect this expansion, particularly for their high-revenue-generating digital platform.
 Similarly, controllers must be adaptable and collaborative to meet the evolving needs of a scaling enterprise.